bju12290/random-quote-machine/README.md

  #### Known Issues

  - There's no handling in place for getting the same background color twice in a row.
+ - Reliant on [CORS Anywhere](https://github.com/Rob--W/cors-anywhere), so there is a limit on data requests.

  #### Project Goals